 How To Do Effective Practice for Scoring High In PTE Re-tell Lecture:

 - Step 1️⃣: Understand the format.
-Take a free PTE mock test of Gurully and experience how the real exam will look like.
+Take a PTE mock test free of Gurully and experience how the real exam will look like.

 - Step 2️⃣: Do question-wise free practice either on the Gurully’s free application or website.
 It will help you in getting familiar with the question type.